flavio-rossetti/diff-manifolds/README.md

 Last changes:

+19-03-20:
+- Example 10.7 corrected,
+- page 19 after 8.12: "vector basis"->"basis vector",
+- some typos corrected in the rest of the document.

 18-03-20:
 - typos corrected from "Notations and conventions" to "Topology" sections.
 Some typos corrected also in the rest of the document.
 - definition of algebraic field 3.12 corrected (def. of unitary ring changed).